openstack/tempest/doc/source/library.rst

 '''''''
 When adding a new interface to the library we need to at a minimum have unit test coverage.
 A proposed change to add an interface to tempest/lib that doesn't have unit tests shouldn't be accepted.
-Ideally these unit tests will provide sufficient coverage to ensure a stable interface moving forward.
+Ideally, these unit tests will provide sufficient coverage to ensure a stable interface moving forward.

 Current Library APIs